Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-Pet insurance is typically 15-60 a month depending on pet type, breed, age, and coverage level.
+Pet insurance ranges from 15-60 a month depending on pet type, breed, age, and coverage level.
 Over a 10-year pet lifetime that's 1,800-7,200 in premiums.
-The question is whether claims made against the policy will exceed those premiums plus excesses.
+The calculation compares claims made against the policy against those premiums plus excesses.

-For most pets most years, the answer is no - pet insurance, like any insurance, is usually a losing proposition financially.
-The value kicks in on the serious claims: cruciate ligament surgery (3,000-5,000), cancer treatment (4,000-12,000), chronic conditions requiring years of medication.
-One serious illness can easily exceed 10 years of premiums.
+For most pets most years, claims tend to fall short of premiums - pet insurance, like any insurance, often costs more than it returns.
+The value appears in serious claims: cruciate ligament surgery (3,000-5,000), cancer treatment (4,000-12,000), chronic conditions requiring years of medication.
+One serious illness can easily match or exceed 10 years of premiums.

 This calculator takes your expected claims, annual premium, and excess to show the net financial position.
-A negative number means insurance has cost more than it returned - which is the norm in calm years.
-A positive number means you came out ahead.
-The real case for insurance is risk reduction, not expected value: it caps catastrophic costs rather than minimising average costs.
+A negative number indicates insurance has cost more than it returned - which is common in years with few claims.
+A positive number indicates net recovery.
+The case for insurance rests on risk reduction rather than expected value: it caps catastrophic costs rather than minimising average costs.

 A worked example

 Try the defaults: monthly premium of 30, expected annual claims of 400, excess paid per year of 100, time horizon of 10.
 The tool returns -600.00.
 You can adjust any input and the result updates as you type — no submit button, no reload.
-That's the real power here: seeing how sensitive the output is to one or two assumptions.
+This shows how sensitive the output is to one or two assumptions.

 What moves the number most

 The result responds to Monthly Premium, Expected Annual Claims, Excess Paid per Year, and Time Horizon.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values indicates which ones move the result most.

 The formula behind this

 Total premiums = monthly × 12 × years.
 Total claims = annual claims × years.
 Total excess = annual excess × years.
 Net = total claims - total premiums - total excess.
-Everything the calculator does is shown in the formula box below, so you can check the math against your own spreadsheet if you want.
+The calculator displays its working in the formula box below, so you can verify the math against your own spreadsheet.

 Why see the number at all

 Small recurring spending is invisible by design — every individual transaction is forgettable.
 Compounded over years, the total often surprises.
-Seeing the figure doesn't mean you typically need to cut the spending; it just makes the trade-off conscious.
+Seeing the figure makes the trade-off visible rather than hidden.
+The decision of whether to adjust spending remains yours.

 What this doesn't capture

 The tool prices the money; it can't weigh the enjoyment.
-A coffee habit, gym membership, or streaming bundle might cost what the math says but deliver value that's harder to quantify.
+A coffee habit, gym membership, or streaming bundle may cost what the math shows but deliver value that's harder to quantify.
 Use the number to make the trade-off visible — the decision is yours.

 Example Scenario